How do I donate an item to the museum?

-Information on the issuance or replacement of military service medals, decorations, and awards can be found at:
+8. Where can I find information on the issuance or replacement of military service medals, decorations, and awards?

-Can we find information about building a memorial to residents from our town who died during wartime service?
+10. Can we find information about residents from our town who died during wartime service for construction of a memorial?

 What information on individual members may be found at National Headquarters on a current or former Legionnaire?